igor-alexandrov/paperclip-aws/README.md

 * supports different permissions for each Paperclip style;
 * can generate urls for `read`, `write` и `delete` operations;
 * correctly sets content-type of uploaded files;
+* ability to set content-disposition of uploaded files;
 * **supports amazon server side encryption** (thanks to [pvertenten](https://github.com/pvertenten));
 * highly compatible with included in Paperclip S3 storage module